jce-il/ASOSMA/firefox-ios/README.md

 ## General source code structure

-Firefox seperates code to packages to keep everything orginized to help developers add/fix features with an ease.
+Firefox separates the code to packages to keep everything organised to help developers add/fix features with ease.
-The following figure shows the code structure, one can see there is packages for : Account, Client, Extensions, etc...
+The following figure shows the code structure, we can see that there are packages for : Account, Client, Extensions, etc...
 For most packages there is a corresponding package for tests:  AccountTest, ClientTest, etc... .
-That way if firefox-developers or external-contributers do changes, they dont break the browser functionality. general detailed code structure can be found at (note: this code structure are for windows, but its the same for all platforms in general):
+That way if firefox-developers or external-contributors make changes to the code, they wouldn’t break the browser’s functionality.
+General detailed code structure can be found at (note: this code structure are for windows, but its the same for all platforms in general):
 * https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Source_Code/Directory_structure
 * http://codefirefox.com/video/source-structure